 When someone gives you a compliment, your first feeling might be to offer him or her a compliment in exchange.
 No matter how well-intended and honest your compliment may be, in truth this is really another form of deflecting the focus from you and the compliment you were given.
 Trading compliments isn’t going to help you learn to accept a compliment any better.
 If you truly feel a compliment is merited for something they’ve done, save it for a time where they have the chance to be the focus and shine.

-Be Humble Not Boastful
+Be Humble, Not Boastful

 Sometimes we lean toward diminishing what we contributed or what we’ve done when others pay us a compliment because we’ve been taught that focusing on our accomplishments is boastful.
-There is a real difference in boasting and being overly focused on what you do, and being humble and accepting praise for what you rightly have earned.
+There is a real difference between boasting and being overly focused on what you do and being humble and accepting praise for what you rightly have earned.
 Knowing the difference will help you own a compliment without deflecting or attributing the good expressed to someone or something else.
-Not recognizing your abilities and strengths in an honest way—especially when someone else does—isn’t strength of character.
+Not recognizing your abilities and strengths in an honest way—especially when someone else does—isn’t a strength of character.
 It is false modesty.
 Being humble is about knowing what you know and what you don’t, and it doesn’t preclude being pleased that someone else notices.

 The next time someone takes the time to offer you a compliment, I hope you own it with all the grace and gratitude you have.
 It will be the best thing you can do for yourself and the other person.